Omustardo/gedfmt/server/docs/user_documentation.md

 This tool helps to format WikiTree profiles that are imported through `.gedcom` files.

-As of October 2021, it is available at http://gedfmt.com.
-Note that using the "https" prefix will not work.
+As of November 2021, it requires being run locally in order to access it.
+This is unfortunately a bit technical.
+It requires opening a command prompt / terminal, running the server executable, and then opening the URL (http://localhost:29254/).

+I plan to eventually host it at http://gedfmt.com but have not gotten to it yet.
+If that is too complicated, try out an alternative like https://www.wikitree.com/wiki/Space:WikiTree_AGC or the desktop application at https://github.com/Omustardo/gedfmt/releases/tag/desktop.

 ## Video Instructions